 Let me know which one you like best…I’d appreciate the input.

-U.S. Chamber of Commerce Web site.
+Now it’s your turn to review the U.S. Chamber of Commerce Web site.
 Just click on Rate this Site! and you can help separate the good from the bad from the ugly.
-It only takes a minute or two to complete your rating, so don't waste any more time—rate this site now!
-For Kelly's rating, scroll below and click to page two.
+It only takes a minute or two to complete your rating, so don’t waste any more time—rate this site now!
+For Kelly’s rating, scroll below and click to page two.